Family Activities this Summer in Edinburgh

 Go on a Witch Hunt at The Edinburgh Dungeon

 This summer, check out The Edinburgh Dungeon's brand new show: their most up-close and personal yet.
 This new addition took over four months to create and throws you right into the belly of the Witch Pricker's interrogation chamber.
 Protect yourself from accusations of sinister sorcery, or be burned alive!

 Witch Hunt is now included in your admission ticket to The Edinburgh Dungeon, which is open throughout the summer.

 Go Behind the Scenes on the BT Murrayfield Stadium Tour

-Walk in the footsteps of sporting greats on the recently relaunched BT Murrayfield Stadium tours.
+Walk in the footsteps of sporting greats on a BT Murrayfield Stadium tours.
 Your family will be able to see where their rugby heroes prepare for the games in the players dressing rooms and the legendary pitch where they play.
 Other highlights include 'The Bill McLaren Press Gallery' - dedicated to the great man who was known as the voice of rugby - and the historic trophy cabinet.

 BT Murrayfield Stadium, Edinburgh, EH12 5JP, website

 Discover the city on board the Rabbie's Edinburgh City Tour

 All aboard Rabbie's convertible tours buses to learn more about Edinburgh and its great history.
 Enjoy a comfy seat as you journey around Edinburgh's Old and New Towns, an UNESCO World Hertiage site.
 As you pass by some of the city's most famous sights, you'll hear more about them from the audio guide Rabbie and stories from some of Edinburgh's great historical characters.

 The Edinburgh City Tour departs three times a day from Waverley Bridge.